BegleyBrothers/ignite.chef/.dokken/kitchen/.chef/local-mode-cache/cache/cookbooks/weaveworks-ignite/README-DEV.md

 A more productive path is likely to be via patching the [kitchen-local]() Transport gem - to fix this issue.

-For useful history/background (note kitchen-Docker is in worse shape wrt this workflow): [Can You Run ChefDK and Kitchen-Docker inside of a docker container](https://hackernoon.com/can-you-run-chefdk-and-kitchen-docker-inside-of-a-docker-container-10c384571f34)
+For useful history/background (note kitchen-Docker is in worse shape w.r.t. this workflow): [Can You Run ChefDK and Kitchen-Docker inside of a docker container](https://hackernoon.com/can-you-run-chefdk-and-kitchen-docker-inside-of-a-docker-container-10c384571f34)

 ### Docker